Msonko07/expressTypeScript/README.md

   Express does not force you to use any specific ORM or template engine.
 With support for over 14 template engines via [Consolidate.js](https://github.com/tj/consolidate.js), you can quickly craft your perfect framework.

+  ## Server configuration

+* Create an `.env` file from the` .env.example` file and give the values ​​of the environment variables

 ## Examples